waynegraham/registry.clir.org/_projects/2015-photographic-collections-of-the-erie-canal.md

 ---
 layout: project
-title: "Photographic Collections of the Erie Canal"
+title: Photographic Collections of the Erie Canal
 ---